Maelaf/Maelaf/README.md

 - 👯 I’m looking to collaborate on data engineering and machine learning project, especaially on Computer Vision.

-- 👀 I'm enthusiastic about learning new technologies, in 2022 I've learnt AWS
+- 👀 I'm enthusiastic about learning new technologies, in 2022 I've learnt AWS and i'm continuing to add more skills

 - 💬 Ask me about data science, data engineering